SpiralDevelopment/Awesome-Crypto-Trading/README.md

 * [Okex (Futures)](https://www.okex.com/)

 ## OTC Trading
- * [OTC Trading Desks](https://medium.com/@cointastical/bitcoin-crypto-otc-trading-desks-7f77276c6dc) - Bitcoin / Crypto OTC Trading Desks
+ * [OTC Trading Desks](https://medium.com/@cointastical/bitcoin-crypto-otc-trading-desks-7f77276c6dc) - Bitcoin / Crypto OTC trading desks

 ## Charting and Trading Platforms

- * [Coinigy](https://www.coinigy.com/) - Charting and trading platform.
-It lists more cryptocurrency exchanges in comparison with Tradingview.
+ * [Coinigy](https://www.coinigy.com/) - Charting and trading platform listing more cryptocurrency exchanges in comparison with others mentioned here.
 But, it does not allow for the sharing of trading ideas within its system.
  * [Cryptowat.ch](https://cryptowat.ch/) - Charting and trading platform owned by Kraken and is exclusively designed for bitcoin and altcoin traders.
- * [Tradingview](https://www.tradingview.com/) - Charting and trading platform.
-Tradingview is also a social network with traders sharing trading ideas.
+ * [Tradingview](https://www.tradingview.com/) - Biggest charting and trading platform and social network with traders sharing trading ideas.

 ## Trading Simulators